A FREE 6-week classroom project

 NEW: We can now offer bedding donations for 2-4 rats.
 A big thank you to The Andersons Lab Bedding Products for donating the bedding.
 This super absorbent bedding offers ammonia control with its sponge-like characteristics that capture ammonia and trap associated odors.
 This provides a healthier living environment for the rats, and fewer cage changes are needed.

-Participants are responsible for providing food, bedding (when ordering more than 4 rats), and adopting out the rats at the end of the study.
+Participants are responsible for providing food, bedding (when ordering more than 4 rats), and caring for or adopting out the rats at the end of the study.

 PSBR covers the cost of mailing the caging supplies to the participating classrooms.